1.2 Verification Result

 use VerifySpeed\VSPHP\EncryptionTool;

-// Decrypt the verification token
+// Verify and decrypt the verification token

-$result = EncryptionTool::decryptVerificationToken($token, $serverKey);
+$result = EncryptionTool::verifyVerificationToken($token, $serverKey);

 echo "Phone: " . $result['phoneNumber'];